 Inevitably, viewers will draw the conclusion, due to the simplicity of the photographs (indeed, it’s an Iphone, after all) – that the work I do is easily done, and, perhaps, easily reproducible.
 In some sense I agree, as I don’t own the exclusive shooting rights to civic architecture, landscapes, light or shade – and with all the nifty filters bundled with the photo apps these days, a good looking shot is not far away.
 What are you waiting for – get out and shoot.
 However, there are certain tenets in photography that definitely make or break an image… composition being the most important.
 Camera apps don’t help you with this!
 Shooting images all your life however, does.
 A small detail in regards to my work; a majority of it is shot while driving (sometimes literally, sometimes pulled over safely).
 I do not recommend this method – it is not safe.

 Ultimately, what I am trying to convey in my photographs is a conversation that I am having with the world around me.
-Simple images of the familiar: buildings, roads, palm trees, sky and clouds.
+Simple images of the familiar: buildings, roads, mountains, palm trees, sky and clouds.
 Contained within each image is a quiet sensitivity, an intangible “something” that each viewer sees differently – maybe the subtext of a conversation, or, perhaps just a feeling we have in the gut.
 Quite simply, my process is the search for those in-between moments where light and shade interact with the environment, imbuing the commonplace with uncommon feelings and/or emotions.
 And it is this elevated vision of that which is simple that I would like to share with people through my photographs.